U Nu: Military era

-Less than two years after his election victory, Nu was overthrown by a coup d'état led by General Ne Win on 2 March 1962.
+Less than two years after his election victory, U Nu was overthrown by a coup d'état led by General Ne Win on 2 March 1962.
 After the 1962 coup, U Nu was put in what was euphemistically called 'protective custody' in an army camp outside Rangoon.
-He was released more than four years later on 27 October 1966 [see the (Rangoon) Guardian and The Working People's Daily of 28 October 1966 concerning the news items of U Nu's release from custody].
+He was released more than four years later on 27 October 1966.
 Among others, on the day of the military coup on 2 March 1962 President Mahn Win Maung as well as Chief Justice U Myint Thein (22 February 1900 – 3 October 1994) was also put in 'protective custody'.
 Win Maung was released from detention in October 1967 and Myint Thein not until 28 February 1968.

-On 2 December 1968, Ne Win, Chairman of the Union Revolutionary Council (RC), established a 33-man 'Internal Unity Advisory Board' (IUAB; known more informally as 'the thirty-three') of former politicians some of whom he had jailed (or put in protective custody) several years earlier.
-The Board was assigned with the task of advising the RC for possible suggestions to enhance internal unity and to make suggestions for possible political changes.
-U Nu was one of the 'thirty-three'.
-In February 1969, U Nu submitted an 'interim report' recommending that Ne Win hand over power back to him; that the Parliament abolished by Ne Win in March 1962 be reconvened.
-He proposed that the Parliament would meet and formally appoint Ne Win as president.
-In his proposal he stated that he made these suggestions in good faith after repeatedly mulling over alternative arrangements.
-He also stated that he made this proposal in absolute sincerity so that the Revolutionary Council not remain as 'usurpers' ('those who came to power through force') and the 'taint of illegality' of Ne Win's takeover be erased.
-(The English translation of U Nu's 'interim report' or proposals could be read in the 3 June 1969 issues of the Rangoon Guardian and the Working People's Daily).